ah584d/sps-homework/README.md

     - real authentication using credentials and jwt
     - listing page with search bar (type in search bar a price/property type to filter the results on the screen)
     - Infinite scroll as pagination
-    - auto logout after token expiration
+    - auto logout after token expir
+    - zustand state management

 2. BE with nestJS in Typescript
    - authentication using JWT